This Is Why Your Vagina Has A Cheesy Smell, According To Experts

 However, there are some smells that should give you pause, as foul odor may be a sign of infection or more serious diseases.
 “A fishy odor may be caused by bacterial vaginosis or a yeast infection (less commonly),” Perkins says.
 “An extremely foul smell may be caused by an infection of the pelvis, such as pelvic inflammatory disease or cervical cancer.”
 Other foul odors may be caused by an STI, such as trichomoniasis.
 Mechan also notes that another “truly scary [smell] is a rotten or dead smell, which is likely due to a necrosis [dead cells or tissue] or rotting tampon you've forgotten about."

-Mechan adds that lots of women actively avoid treatment for easily treatable problems because they're ashamed to be seen for it, but that doctors and NPs are not going to be grossed out or shocked.
-"We wouldn't choose the fields we're in if we were shocked by what bodies do."
+Mechan adds that lots of people actively avoid treatment for easily treatable problems because they're ashamed to be seen, but doctors and nurse practitioners are not going to be grossed out or shocked.
+"We wouldn't choose the fields we're in if we were shocked by what bodies do,” she says.

 What Causes The Vagina To Smell Like Cheese?

 According to Mechan, the cheesy smell is most likely due to a trichomoniasis infection, commonly referred to as "trich," or bacterial vaginosis.
 "Over three million people are treated for trich each year and it's easy to catch, because often the person who transmits it is asymptomatic and ignorant of their infection," she says.
 As for bacterial vaginosis, Mechan says it's almost as common as yeast infections, and while some people with vaginas will experience recurrent BV infections, they're usually easy to treat.

 Perkins adds that if the cheese-like odor is paired with discharge that may appear as cottage-cheese in texture and consistency, it is likely a yeast infection — although many yeast infections have no smell at all.